 There are three main types of project:

 - Any Human Being must project a world and have a pre-ontological understanding of being, i.e. a human being must project being, including its own being.
 Such a projection occurs at no definite time: it is an ‘original action’ of Human Being.
 This projection enables Human Being to understand, for example, what a tool is or what another person is, independently of the particular tools and persons it encounters.
+Think of the analogy of the map used in the new TOK Guide.
 It is comparable to one’s overall understanding of what a town is and one’s general sense of direction.
 This is our ‘personal knowledge’ and how it participates in our ‘shared knowledge’.

 - A science involves a project (ion) of the constitution of the entities/things it deals with, for example, Galileo’s and Newton’s projection of being as mathematical or a chemist’s projection of being as formulas.
 Such a project is not grounded in the experience of beings/things: the project decides in advance what counts as a being/thing and as experience.
 Nor is it grounded in a previous project or in criticism of it: a new project is not commensurable with its predecessor; it alters our whole view of being and beings/things.
 It is a paradigm shift.
 This type of project does not supplant the project of type 1: a mathematical physicist still needs a pre-ontological understanding of tools, people, time, etc. A scientific project is analogous to a selective map of a town; it cannot dispense with one’s overall pre-ontological understanding of beings any more than a map-user can do without a

 sense of direction.
 Think of this in relation to Thomas Kuhn’s The Nature of Scientific Revolutions and the paradigm shifts which he speaks of in that understanding; but Kuhn’s paradigm shifts all occur within the overarching paradigm of the scientific projection itself and do not involve any change in human beings’ orientation to the things that are.